rwtnb/alpha4.nvim/README.md

 4. OpenRouter: Set the `OPENROUTER_API_KEY` environment variable
 5. Anthropic: Set the `ANTHROPIC_API_KEY` environment variable
 6. OpenAI: Set the `OPENAI_API_KEY` environment variable
+7. Custom: Any other provider with a compatible API can be added to the configuration

 To change providers, update the `default_provider` option in the setup function.